gbudge/ctox/README.md

 **⭐ Star this project if you find it useful! ⭐**

-**ctox** - Simplifying Python testing across multiple conda environments since 2025
+**toxc** - Simplifying Python testing across multiple conda environments since 2025

 *Made with ❤️ for the Python testing community*